6,000 years ago the Sahara Desert was tropical, so what happened?

 The Sahara Desert is expanding.
 The Sahara Desert has expanded by about 10 percent since 1920, according to a new study.
 The research is the first to assess century-scale changes to the boundaries of the world's largest desert and suggests that other deserts could be expanding as well.
 Source 3e.

-A pause from Sahara Desert History to share wise words from one historian to you:
+We break from Sahara Desert History to share caption from the past:

-Today is: 20th July (GMT), in history on the 20th of July, 1808 AD the following event happened:
+Today is: 23rd October (GMT), in history on the 23rd of October, 1930 AD the following birth happened: